conda-forge/miniforge/README.md

     start /wait "" build/Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3

+### Downloading the installer as part of a CI pipeline

+If you wish to download the appropriate installer through the command line in a more automated fashion, you may wish to a command similar to

+    # For Linux, any architecture, use the following command
+    wget -O Miniforge3.sh https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh
+    # For MacOSX, any architecture, use the following command
+    curl -fsSLo Miniforge3.sh https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-$(uname -m).sh

+This will download the appropriate installer for the present architecture with the filename ``Miniforge3.sh``.
+Run the shell script with the command in batch mode with the `-b` flash:

+    bash Miniforge3.sh -b

 ### Homebrew

 On macOS, you can install miniforge with [Homebrew](https://brew.sh/) by running

     brew install miniforge